Compliance Transfer

 Step-by-step flow

-- Modules that require claims query the sender's/recipient's OnchainID contracts
+- Modules that require claims can query the sender's or recipient's on-chain identity.

 - Supply tracking modules update accumulation